ClickHouse/ClickHouse/docs/en/query_language/dicts/external_dicts_dict_sources.md

 - `invalidate_query` – Query for checking the dictionary status.
 Optional parameter.
 Read more in the section [Updating dictionaries](external_dicts_dict_lifetime.md#dicts-external_dicts_dict_lifetime).

-### The vulnerability of the ODBC driver
+### Known vulnerability of the ODBC dictionary functionality

-!!!attention
+!!! attention
-    If when connecting to the database through the ODBC driver you substitute connection parameter `Servername` then values of `USERNAME` and `PASSWORD` from `odbc.ini` are sent to the remote server and can be compromised.
+    When connecting to the database through the ODBC driver connection parameter `Servername` can be substituted.
+In this case values of `USERNAME` and `PASSWORD` from `odbc.ini` are sent to the remote server and can be compromised.

 **Example of insecure use**

 Let's configure unixODBC for PostgreSQL.
-Content of `/etc/odbc.ini` is:
+Content of `/etc/odbc.ini`:

 ```
 [gregtest]